 So much of what Kondos Field did in creating that culture was to be explicit and intentional about her coaching philosophy—developing champions for life–and the values that underlie it, including the role of trust.

 We discussed all of this on the recent webinar “Practical Tools for Building a Trauma-Informed Culture” on Tuesday, August 18th.
 This webinar was part of the ACEs Connection “Better Normal” series hosted by ACEs Connection.

-In a similar format that will be used in our upcoming Resilience Champion Live series, participants broke into small groups and were given an activity to guide discussion around values within their setting.
+In a similar format that is used in our training and consulting packages, participants broke into small groups and were given an activity to guide discussion around values within their setting.
 You can access the recording of the webinar here.

 Participants shared themes around the importance of relationships and connection and the importance of maintaining connection in the current environment.
 Another common theme was the role of trust, safety, and transparency and some of the challenges of supporting transparency in rapidly changing environments.
 Others shared some of the challenges of staying focused on self-care and team-care while supporting the values of hard work, giving back and excellence.
 Other themes that were discussed included the challenge of repairing (versus creating) culture and the role of leadership buy-in.
 Others noted how these themes can be applied to other settings such as parenting (yes, families have a culture!)

-In our upcoming Resilience Champion Live course, we explore the critical role of culture in implementing a trauma-informed approach and provide tools to help you intentionally develop the culture in your own unique setting.
-This six -week course is for leaders who want to integrate a trauma-informed approach in their setting.
-Weeks 1-2 of this course provide an overview of the key concepts behind a trauma-informed approach from our Basics course.
-Weeks 3-6 focus on translating those concepts into action.
+In our training and consulating packages, we explore the critical role of culture in implementing a trauma-informed approach and provide tools to help you intentionally develop the culture in your own unique setting.
+With a focus on leading a resilient culture, we support leaders who want to integrate a trauma-informed approach in their setting.
+Topics include an overview of the key concepts behind a trauma-informed approach to establish a common language within the organization with an ovearll focus on translating those concepts into action.